Famous Birthdays·July 25·Barbara Harris (actress)

 Biography

-Barbara Harris burst onto the New York stage with an electric, improvisational energy that felt wholly new.
-A founding member of the famed Second City comedy troupe in Chicago, she brought a loose, spontaneous wit to Broadway, winning a Tony for her very first role in "The Apple Tree."
-Hollywood never quite knew what to do with her unique talent, but she left an indelible mark in every film she touched.
-She was the beguiling, otherworldly muse in Robert Altman's 'Nashville,' a scene-stealing psychic in 'Freaky Friday,' and the wistful former actress in 'The Last of Sheila.'
-Her performances were never broad; they were intricate studies in character, often tinged with a vulnerable, off-kilter humor.
-Harris had a way of making the eccentric feel intimately real, and though she stepped away from acting in the late 1990s, her work remains a masterclass in nuanced, surprising character acting.
+Barbara Harris won a Tony for her first Broadway role in 'The Apple Tree.'
+She brought a loose, spontaneous wit to the stage as a founding member of Chicago's Second City comedy troupe.
+Her unique talent puzzled Hollywood, but her performances left an impression.
+She played the beguiling muse in Robert Altman's 'Nashville,' a scene-stealing psychic in 'Freaky Friday,' and a wistful former actress in 'The Last of Sheila.'
+Her performances were intricate studies in character, often tinged with vulnerable, off-kilter humor.
+She made the eccentric feel intimately real.
+Harris stepped away from acting in the late 1990s.
+Her work remains a masterclass in nuanced, surprising character acting.

 The Silent Generation